NonpareilGaming/Me/README.md

 #Hyopthesis: "My #Passions are #Absolute"
 #Hypothesis: "I can #write the #funniest #memoirs #ever"
 #Hypthesis : "I can #update the #CoreCodingPrinciples" (And make them punny!
 I'm gonna make a Punngine!)
-#Hypothesis: " #Automate #Everything" (Whoever #taught me this should have put a #qualifier on it :DDDDDDD)
+#Hypothesis: " #Automate #Everything" (Whoever #taught me this should have put a
+#qualifier on it :DDDDDDD)

 #NonpareilQuote: "Everyone has their #pregidous #Quotient.
-That's why we stay on our Ps and Qs." #Joke
+That's why we #mind our Ps and Qs." #Joke

 #Quandary : "What is a #Hypothesis ?"
 #Hypothesis: ... #IT